Lake Malawi

 Lake Malawi is the stellar attraction of a Malawi safari, enriching every aspect of its life.
 A stay at one of the Lake Malawi resorts is the ideal wind-down at the end of your Malawi safari.
 Effectively it doubles as a ‘beach stay’.
 The sandy shores of Lake Malawi are by far the closest “beach” to the prime game reserve of South Luangwa and Kafue.

-This vast expanse of bright blue water makes up some 20% of the whole of Malawi!
+This vast expanse of bright blue water makes up some 20% of the whole country of Malawi!
 Over 2,000 species of fish occur in the crystal-clear waters of Lake Malawi.
 This includes the colourful endemic cichlids that are easily spotted when snorkelling.
+Fish such as chambo and kapenta are the main protein source for this lakeside country.

 A quirky off-the-beaten-track destination on Lake Malawi is Likoma Island.
 This is a remote island near the Mozambique border with a cathedral which would be at home in Britain.
 All mixed in with a laid back tropical island ambiance.